lbologna/hbp-sp6-guidebook/source/online_usecases/validation_framework/validation_framework.rst

   For more information, please visit: https://services.humanbrainproject.eu/oidc/account/request

 * Collabs on the HBP Collaboratory can be either public or private.
-Public collabs can be accessed by all registered users, whereas private collabs require the user to be granted permission for access.
+Public Collabs can be accessed by all registered users, whereas private Collabs require the user to be granted permission for access.

-- The *Model Catalog* and the *Validation Framework* apps can be added to any collab.
-A collab may have multiple instances of these apps.
+- The *Model Catalog* and the *Validation Framework* apps can be added to any Collab.
+A Collab may have multiple instances of these apps.
 The apps require to be *configured* by setting the provided filters appropriately before they can be used.
 These filters restrict the type of data displayed in that particular instance of the app.

-* All tests are public, i.e. every test registered on the *Validation Framework* can can be seen by all users.
+* All tests are public, i.e. every test registered on the *Validation Framework* can be seen by all users.

-- Models are created inside specific collab instances of the *Model Catalog* app.
+- Models are created inside specific Collab instances of the *Model Catalog* app.
   The particular app inside which a model was created is termed its *host app*.
-  Similarly, the collab containing the *host app* is termed the *host collab*.
+  Similarly, the Collab containing the *host app* is termed the *host Collab*.

 * Models can be set as public/private.
 If public, the model and its associated results are available to all users.
-If private, it can only be seen by users who have access to the *host collab*.
+If private, it can only be seen by users who have access to the *host Collab*.

 - No information can be deleted from the *Model Catalog* and *Validation Framework* apps.
 In future, an option to *hide* data would be implemented.
 This would offer